Spot instances

 Node Affinity

-When to use: Spot instances are preferred - if not available, fall back to on-demand nodes
+When to use: Spot instances are preferred - if not available, use on-demand nodes

 spec: